-Oneida Lake Fisheries Survey
+Oneida Lake Fisheries Report

-The Fishery and Limnology of Oneida Lake 2000-2009
+The Fishery and Limnology of Oneida Lake 2014

-Cornell fisheries scientists, under contract with the Department of Environmental Conservation, regularly sample Oneida Lake to gather information on the lake's fish community.
+Researchers at the Cornell Biological Field Station at Oneida Lake conduct an annual assessment of the fish community and fishery in Oneida Lake.
+Funded by a Federal Aid in Sportfish Restoration grant, this monitoring project is the longest running warmwater fishery assessment in New York State.
 This information is used by NYSDEC to aid in making management decisions to protect and enhance the Oneida Lake fishery.
-The following is a brief summary of findings of the 2009 sampling efforts.
-The full Cornell report, which provides a detailed analysis of the data and anticipated changes in Oneida Lake fish community, is available as a PDF titled The Fishery and Limnology of Oneida Lake 2000 - 2009 (PDF) (141 kB).
+The following is a brief summary of findings of the 2014 sampling efforts.
+The full Cornell report, which provides a detailed analysis of the data and anticipated changes in Oneida Lake fish community, is available as a PDF titled The Fishery and Limnology of Oneida Lake 2014 (PDF) (993 kB).

 Long term fish community changes in Oneida Lake are measured by assessing standard gill net catches.
 There were 1,293 fish caught in the standard gill nets in 2014, the lowest observed since 2003.
 Walleye represented 32% of the catch, exceeding both yellow perch (26% of the catch) and white perch (25%) for the first time in the entire data series.
 These three species represent over 80% of the catch in most years.

 The estimated adult (age 4 and older) walleye population abundance was 442,000 in 2014, which was an increase from the 2013 estimate of 360,000.
 The increase in the adult population is the result of a relatively large 2010 year class recruiting into the fishery.
 The 2010 year class is the largest year class at age 4 since 1987, and constitutes 36% of the entire adult population.
 Over the full course of the 57 year data series, the adult walleye population has experienced a significant decrease, but has shown a significant increase since 2000.